 Spatial analysis includes a variety of techniques and processes used to understand the patterns and relationships of geographic features.

 Geospatial analysis is a large family of tasks like calculating area and distance and joining points to polygons that enable people to see patterns or relationships within their data.
-Spatial analysis is used in many industries: to find the nearest coffee shop, calculate travel time, and show regional statistics for utility usage.
-It's also a huge part of GIS, where many problems are solved with spatial analysis.
+Spatial analysis is used in many industries: to find the nearest coffee shop, calculate travel time, show regional statistics for utility usage, or to analyze accessibility and equity issues like access to ballot drop boxes.

 The map below is a classic example of spatial analysis, created by physician John Snow during the 1854 cholera outbreak in London.
 Snow plotted cholera cases in the Soho area of London around Broad Street and noticed a cluster around the water pump.
 This led to improved sanitation facilities and the discovery that cholera infection was water-borne rather than airborne.